A little history...

 - Preschool (3 year old and above)

-- Schedule: A beginning activity followed by a story, worship, games, reciting Bible verses, and followed by having a snack at the end.
+- Schedule: A beginning activity followed by a story, worship, games, reciting Bible verses, and a snack.

 - Kindergarten - 2nd Grade